 Not against flesh and blood – Not with people. . . .
 The apostle [Paul] does not mean to say that Christians had no enemies among men that opposed them . . . ; but that their main controversy was with the invisible spirits of wickedness that sought to destroy them.
 They were the source and origin of all their spiritual conflicts, and with them the warfare was to be maintained.

-But against principalities – There can be no doubt whatever that the apostle alludes here to evil spirits.
-Like good angels, they were regarded as divided into ranks and orders, and were supposed to be under the control of one mighty leader. . . .
+But against principalities – There can be no doubt whatever that the apostle alludes here to evil spirits. . . .
 The word “principalities” refers to principal rulers, or chieftains.

 Against the rulers of the darkness of this world – The rulers that preside over the regions of ignorance and sin with which the earth abounds. . . .
 “Darkness” is an emblem of ignorance, misery, and sin. . . .